 The Bible & Suicide

-Suicide is mostly contemplated in distress, hardship, anxiety.
-But, no doubt, this hardship may also be as ‘the trying’ of Christ on your person – if so, you, no doubt, will know it: for he will let you know it.
+Suicide is mostly contemplated in distress, hardship or anxiety.
+But, no doubt, this hardship may also be ‘the trying’ of Christ on your person – if so, you, no doubt, will know it: for he will let you know it.

 MAT 10: 21 And the brother shall deliver up the brother to death, and the father the child: and the children shall rise up against their parents, and cause them to be put to death.

 You can not murder your self, but only ‘Kill’ your self.
-Lukewarm Christian opinion on the matter does not count – but only Christ’s… and he never mentioned it.
+Pseudo-Christian opinion on the matter does not count – but only Christ’s: and he never mentioned it.

 We now must:

-Define Murder: the unauthorized killing of a creature, men or beast ( a creature with a soul (blood), not plants ).
+Define Murder: the unauthorized killing of a creature (men or beast).

 Define Authorized Killing: killing authorized by God.
 We can kill all beast for our need or our protection, but not murder them (kill them for the sake of killing), due to the commandment “Thou shalt do no murder”.

-Define Unauthorized Killing: no killing animals for the sake of a shoot and leaving them to rot, but eat them or give to somebody to eat or use their fur for our need for else this would be murder.
+Define Murder: unlawfully to God, putting to death any human or beast.
+And so: no killing animals for the sake of a shoot and leaving them to rot, but eat them, give them to someone to eat or use their fur; for else this would be murder.

 Now if we feel life is too heavy on us and we want to end it then,

-if we kill our selves, our live belonging to us, we did not commit murder as that is not possible; ‘self-killing’ is not murder and God, like with masturbation, did not prohibit it.
-And did we then ‘ persevere unto the end ‘?
-We actually did, for we did not turn from God and the truth, but remained in our faith and did not turn to Satan to solve our problems, but we choose death.
+if we kill our selves, our life belonging to us, we did not commit murder as that is not possible; ‘self-killing’ is not murder and God, like with masturbation, did not prohibit it.
+And have we then ‘persevered unto the end ‘?
+We actually have, for we did not turn from God and the truth, but remained in our faith and did not turn to Satan to solve our problems, but instead, we choose death.
 So we persevered unto the end, though we called the end.
-It would, indeed, be a pity if you are not baptized to the remission of your sins – and you can then only hope for his mercy on the day of judgment.
+It would, indeed, be a pity if you were not baptized to the remission of your sins – and you can then only hope for his mercy on the day of judgment.